lightweight-component/SqlMan/website-src/src/aj-util/prompt.md

 What is the purpose of this repository?

-can u write  tutorials for  `Clazz` and `Methods` and `Types`? u can take the unit test code as some examples.
+Can u write the tutorials for `EncodeTools` and `MessageDigestHelper`? u can take the unit test code as some examples.
 Also give these tutorials in Chinese.

+Can u write a tutorial for `XmlHelper`? u can take the unit test code as some examples.
+Also give this tutorial in Chinese.

 Here is a Tutorial for `ConvertBasicValue`.
 Please write tutorial again for 'BytesHelper' like  `ConvertBasicValue` did.